alexgo-io/alexlab-doc/docs/product-features/surge/key-concepts.md

 The Social Leaderboard is a ranking system in ALEX Surge that rewards community engagement.
 Pools that actively promote their participation on Twitter/X can improve their ranking and increase their chances of receiving votes from the ALEX Lab Foundation.

-Leaderboard rankings are based on social media engagement, including likes, reposts, and replies.
-To be considered, projects must submit their social activity through Discord or Blocksurvey before the voting phase ends.
+Leaderboard rankings are based on social media engagement, including likes, reposts, and replies. **To be considered in each Surge round, projects must submit their social activity through Discord or Blocksurvey before the voting phase ends.**

 ## Reward Distribution 💰